 I lucked out on lunch deliveries in Silicon Valley sometimes by getting large corporate orders.
-One delivery would be for 3o or 40 lunches to one location, and I could make 80 to 100 dollars or so in an hour.
+One delivery would be for 30 or 40 lunches to one location, and I could make 80 to 100 dollars or so in an hour.
 Or there would be 2 or 3 restaurants all within a few blocks where I could pick up decent sized orders and drop off all in one general neighborhood.

-But the good days didn’t make up for days when there only small orders that paid little and long distances that ate up gas.
+But the good days didn’t make up for days when there were only small orders that paid little and long distances that ate up gas.

 There was no longer any way to “game the system” with Doordash or make a decent wage, so I moved on.